chrissyhroberts/chimneypot_oracle/README.md

 # chimneypot_oracle

+### The chimneypot oracle is an RSS feed reader originally designed as part of a diorama scene for a Christmas present.

+The system uses a raspberry Pi a the now probably obsolete PiLite LED matrix to produce a scrolling marquee sign.

+The current version combines a generic python script (which runs the sign) with a copy of R, which acts as a feed aggregator through the package *feedeR*

+##Instructions to set up

 * Create a new image of Raspbian and burn to SD card
 * Turn on RPI, with a keyboard connected